mbxisbankai/farmscan/README.md

 Or download the zip file from the **<>Code** area.

 ## Console-based user-interface

 ![Console User Interface](https://github.com/mbxisbankai/farmscan/issues/1#issue-2752376752)

-Easy to use user-interface, with dialogue options each step of the way
+Easy to use user-interface, with dialogue options each step of the way.